A Return to the Dark Past -- A Personal Exploration of Fatigue and Hopelessness -- How I Overcame Both

 Despite the exploration of dark and challenging themes, the article ultimately conveys a message of resilience and hope.

 The author's determination to seek victory and create a better future is inspiring, providing a sense of closure and optimism.
-The inclusion of relatable personal anecdotes, such as the author's interaction with a former teacher and their experiences with an online game community, adds a relatable and human touch to the article.

 We don't stay in the dark because our lives are too important to us. -- Mickey Eilon

-Part I: Sunday Blues and a Metallic Future
+Part I: A Metallic Life and Future

 I've been haunted by the concept of choices, and the nature of the inevitable, ever since I was a child, as I made thought experiments regarding alternative realities.
 I was surprised to see how the same choices I made only lead to the intensity of similar outcomes.
-As such, I needed to change myself, which I did.

 "Metallic Madness" is the final level of that game, meaning that even if you'll finish the game, you will still have a bad ending, if you made the decisions that caused you to be in a dystopian future.
-It is a mechanical base that seems to be the accumilation of Dr. Eggman's whole genius.
-The description of the dystopian future version of it, is as follows:

 In the bad future, Metallic Madness appears foreboding and in a state of great decay, as if it has been abandoned for years.

-The machinery and surrounding walls and flooring have a rusted brownish-green hue to them, with a pitch black background illuminated with multicolored mechanical pillars and countless computer consoles.
 Though functional, many of the surrounding mechanisms -- if not the entire base itself -- appears cracked, broken, and desperately clinging onto whatever electrical power it can, as if in danger of shutting down at any time.

-Interesting enough, the level's song, "Metallic Madness “B” mix", sang by an unknown entity, either by the genius or by his mentally unstable robot, Metal Sonic.
 The song explores themes of powerlessness, despair, and a preordained fate, otherwise known as an inevitable possibility.
 It triggers feelings of helplessness and dread.
 The industrial soundscape creates a sense of alienation and impending doom.

 Listening to this, I find myself quite contemplative when listening to this song.
-It makes me feel melancholic, knowing that my future might as well be sealed by welfare and by my tendency to fall into fatigues of several kinds.
-I largely quarantine myself, for I lack energies to show emotional empathy, so others wouldn't suffer by their own ignorant expectations.
+It makes me feel melancholic, knowing that my future might as well be sealed.

 Yet, I choose to live on, despite these exhaustions telling me I have no reason to move on, to focus on Philosocom relentlessly, to endure, and to live despite the struggle.